-We helped with strategic advice, management support and funding and also facilitated the development of a wide network of supporters.
-ADMCF provided the land and co-financed the construction of a large purpose-built centre and, in subsequent years, its expansion.
+ADMCF helped MT with strategic advice, management support and funding and also facilitated the development of a wide network of supporters.
+We provided the land and co-financed the construction of a large purpose-built centre and, in subsequent years, its expansion.
 ADMCF and funding partners were also instrumental in purchasing land and developing an arts and sport centre, night shelters and a vocational training restaurant.

 M’lop Tapang is the first organisation ADMCF supported and currently works with over 6,000 children and youth in Cambodia, providing them and their families with holistic support.